News

 Identify progression, transfer and retention figures across programmes of all types of educational provision in the Faculty

-Define and identify progression/retention at national, university, and programme levels for the purposes of this committee.
+Define and identify progression/retention at national, university, and programme levels for this committee.
 At all NFQ levels provided in the Faculty

 Devise and implement a plan to increase retention rates and to ensure that they meet the national retention norm.
 Devise a multi-annual iterative approach to enrolment and growth, each year drawing on learnings from previous years